denyskryvytskyi/denyskryvytskyi.github.io/menu/projects.md

 <h3 align="center" id="engine"><a href="https://github.com/denyskryvytskyi/ElvenEngine" target="_blank" class="content">Elven Engine</a></h3>

-Game engine development from scratch in C++/OpenGL.
+The game engine is developed from scratch in C++/OpenGL.
 The main purpose is to learn more about game engine architecture, graphics programming, and how things actually work under the hood.

-I try to minimize third-party libraries usage and develop all kinds of subsystems such as math lib, event system, renderer, ECS, etc.
+I try to minimize third-party libraries usage and develop all kinds of subsystems such as math library, event system, renderer, Entity-Component System, etc. from scratch.
-There are a lot of features I've already implemented:
-- custom math library
-- cmake configuring/building
-- platform agnostic Renderer API
-- DSA OpenGL renderer including:
-  - sprite batching rendering
-  - text rendering
-  - 2D/3D camera controllers
-- event system with events queue
-- Entity-Component system with Scene serialization
-- ImGUI based dev-panels
-- data-driven support using json library
-- simple audio engine using irrKlang library

 <video width="100%" height="100%" controls="controls">
   <source src="https://github.com/denyskryvytskyi/denyskryvytskyi.github.io/assets/25298585/700d08ef-6f58-4aba-896b-7606c10f9836" type="video/mp4">